 Machine learning algorithms can be trained to distinguish between blood cells that are normal and those that are suggestive of leukaemia, from labelled datasets.
 AI systems can generate automated reports summarising the results of the analysis, potentially assisting healthcare professionals in making faster and more informed decisions.

 To assess the feasibility of employing an Artificial Intelligence solution for blood cell analysis and leukaemia diagnosis, we studied the case of Acute Lymphocytic Leukaemia (ALL).
 This is a particular type of leukaemia characterised by the rapid development of a large number of lymphoblasts (i.e., immature white blood cells).
 The aim is to detect whether a white blood cell is abnormal or not so that cancer can be diagnosed.

 The solution we implemented is based on an artificial neural network.
 Specifically, it is a Convolutional Neural Network (CNN).
 This particular Deep Learning architecture – inspired by the biological processes within the animal visual cortex – can analyse the content of images.
 In practice, by processing the data contained in the pixels, the network learns its way of interpreting images and automatically extracts the distinctive features of the blood cell.

 During our study, we first performed a segmentation of the microscopic images.
 In this way, we obtained multiple images, each containing a single blood cell.
 Then, we trained the network to distinguish normal from malignant cells in inference.

-Nonetheless, it is important to emphasise that no Machine Learning system is perfect.
-In a critical field such as medicine, an expert must always assess all outcomes.
-Thus, the ultimate goal will never be to replace physicians and specialists with AI technologies.
+Nonetheless, it is important to emphasise that no machine learning system is perfect.
+In a critical field such as medicine, an expert must always assess all possible outcomes.
+Therefore, the ultimate goal will never be to replace physicians and specialists with AI technologies.
 Rather, Artificial Intelligence must become an indispensable tool in the healthcare sector, assisting clinicians in achieving their main objective, which is to give patients the best care possible.